Built for agencies and SMEs alike. Twelve product surfaces, no add-ons — from per-product fit scoring to a rapport-building agent.

 Standard chat-completion APIs degrade once threads get long.
 The model starts to overweight recent messages and forgets the original ask.
 Your pod opens about a May meeting, the prospect engages over 12 messages across 3 weeks, and by message 13 the AI is offering to send a calendar link to a meeting that’s already booked.

 LinkedReach compacts long histories by structure, not by inference.
-When a conversation exceeds 10 messages, Pilot keeps the very first message (sets the topic) plus the most recent 9.
+When a conversation exceeds 10 messages, the agent keeps the very first message (sets the topic) plus the most recent 9.
 The dropped middle is replaced with a single “[N earlier messages elided]” marker.
 No extra LLM call to summarise; the topic is preserved by structure.

 LinkedReach enforces a 60-second minimum gap, scaled by multipliers that stack.
 Warmup day 1–3 multiplies by 3.
 Recent timeout multiplies by another 3.
 A new sender that just got warned waits 9× the floor before its next action.
 Capped at 4 minutes so a stale state can’t pin a worker indefinitely.